sensel/morph-docs/docs/morph.md

 ![Ubuntu Bluetooth Settings panel](img/ubuntu-bluetooth_search.jpg)

 Most Linux relies on the bluez bluetooth stack.
 You can also use the command line tools to pair.
-Once you run the `bluetoothctl devices` command, you'll be in the bluetoothclt interactive shell:
+Once you run the `bluetoothctl devices` command, you'll be in the bluetoothctl interactive shell:

 ```
 > bluetoothctl devices